hybridgroup/gophercon-2023/sensor/arduino/README.md

 ### step5.go - Blue LED, Button, Green LED, Buzzer, Touch, Dial

+The next device we will ad is a rotary dial.
+The rotary dial is an analog device.
+The amount of voltage that is allowed to pass through it is based on how far you turn the dial.

+In order to read whatever voltage is going thru the dial, we will need to use an [Analog to Digital Converter (ADC)](https://en.wikipedia.org/wiki/Analog-to-digital_converter).
+The Arduino Nano RP 2040 connect has several ADC onboard for us to use.

+We will use this to control the brightness of the green LED.
+To do this, we will need to switch from just a digital on or off signal, to use [Pulse Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) to make the LED brighter or dimmer.

 ![Arduino](./images/step5.png)

 - Plug the Grove dial (Rotary Angle Sensor) into one of the provided cables with the Grove connector on one end, and the male jumpers on the other.